ytorg/Yotter/README.md

 <p align="center"> Twitter and Youtube via RSS with privacy </p>
 <br>

-Parasitter allows you to follow your favorite Twitter and YouTube accounts with full privacy.
-Parasitter uses [Nitter's](https://nitter.net/) and [Invidious](invidio.us) rss feeds in order to gather the latest content from your favourite accounts and builds a *beautiful* feed so you can read them.
-We will never connect you to Twitter or YouTube in any way, so your privacy is safe when using Parasitter.
+Parasitter allows you to follow your favorite Twitter and YouTube accounts with full privacy using rss feeds in order to gather the latest content from your favourite accounts and builds a *beautiful* feed so you can read them.
 Parasitter is written in Python and Flask and uses Semantic-UI as its CSS framework.

-Parasitter doesn't try to compete with Nitter nor Invidious.
-It serves as a complement, as it beneficiates from them.
-Parasitter is not a Twitter viewer as Nitter is or a YouTube frontend as Invidious.
-Instead Parasitter gathers all your accounts in one place so you can stay tuned with their latest content.

 Parasitter is possible thanks to several open-source projects that are listed on the [Powered by](#powered-by) section.
 Make sure to check out those awesome projects!